syaruru-comm/syaruru-comm.github.io/README.md

 You can now see your site on your browser at "localhost/wordpress".
 The editting interface is at "localhost/wordpress/login", where you will need to fill in the username and password you set in the installment.
 (Sometimes there would be warnings, just try to restart WordPress)

 ## Import the Website Files
 Go to "Plugin"->"Add New", search and add "All-in-One WP Migration".
-Click on the newly added plugin in the left sidebar and import file from this repository.
+Click on the newly added plugin in the left sidebar and import file from (https://drive.google.com/file/d/1stw-45imuLGv903pIyXqX-JnqzhcWyrm/view?usp=sharing) (need permission from me).
 If there's an update to share, export it into new files.

 There's modifications over the original OnePress CSS files so that it is not a good idea to install OnePress and copy all the contents.